syncfusion-content/asp.netwebforms-docs/aspnet/Slider/Integration.md

 Two way binding support is included only for the applicable Slider properties, value and values.
 To activate two way binding support, you can specify these properties as observables in the ViewModel.
 Then, use the ko.applyBindings to activate it.
 Now these properties bind the underlying data model and the changes are reflected automatically.

-The following example explains you the binding of value property by using the Knockout support.
+The following example explains you the binding of value property by using the KnockoutJS support.

 In an ASPX page, initialize the Slider and bind the value property.